libersys/rtp-ogg-opus/README.md

 -   OggOpusToRtp: used to read ogg/opus files or streams and send them through RTP.
 -   RtpDecoder: used to decode RTP packets into streams (payload).
 -   RtpEncoder: used to encode streams into RTP packets.
--   RtpOpusToPcm: used to read RTP Opus encoded packets and converts them to Linear PCM.
+-   RtpOpusToPcm: used to read RTP Opus encoded packets and convert them to Linear PCM.
 -   RtpToOggOpus: used to read RTP Opus encoded packets and encapsulate them in Ogg containers.

 ## Installation